Typography

 Font-size

 16 pixels is defined as a common base for body texts in all our Web Apps.
-For accessibility purpose, the minimal font-size authorized is 12 pixels.
+For accessibility purpose, the minimal font-size authorized is 12 pixels with InterVariable.
+It's still a suitable value since InterVariable has a strong legibility.

 Font-weights